bonafideduck/ducks-docker-compose/README.md

 # Duck's Docker-Compose

+An enhanced docker-compose.

 ## Summary of enhancements

-An enhanced Docker-Compse that:

 * Finds the docker-compose-file.yaml in the parent directories
 * Defaults to Daemon on up